Breast Cancer in women

 Hormonal therapies are only effective in women whose cancer cells have receptors for oestrogen and/or progesterone on their surface.
 This is known as being oestrogen-receptor positive (ER+) or progesterone-receptor positive (PR+).
 It means that the breast cancer cells are affected by oestrogen or progesterone.
 These are female hormones that the body produces naturally and that can stimulate breast cancer cells to grow.
 When a cancer is removed and the tissue is studied in the laboratory, testing for whether these hormonal receptors are present is one of the checks that are normally done.

-There are many different types of hormonal therapy and they work in slightly different ways.
+There are many different types of hormonal therapy, and they work in slightly different ways.
 Hormonal therapies for breast cancer include the drug tamoxifen which is from a group of medicines known as a SERM (selective oestrogen receptor modulator).
 These block the effect of oestrogen on tissue receptors.
-Another family of drugs which act to reduce hormone levels are the medicines known as aromatase inhibitors (these drugs work by blocking the aromatase enzyme which converts androgen hormones into oestrogen and so they reduce the amount of oestrogen in the body).
-These do not block the effect of oestrogen from your ovaries, and so are only effective in women whose ovaries have stopped making oestrogen – someone has gone through their menopause either naturally or after surgery to remove the ovaries.
-Other hormonal treatments work by stopping the ovaries from producing hormones.
-This can either be through medical therapy, for example having a medicine called zoladex (goserelin) which switches off the ovary, or through surgical therapy, which would involve removing the ovaries.
+Another family of drugs which act to reduce hormone levels are the medicines known as aromatase inhibitors which work by blocking the aromatase enzyme that converts androgen hormones into oestrogen and reduces the amount of oestrogen in the body.
+These do not block the effect of oestrogen from the ovaries, and so are only effective in people whose ovaries have stopped making oestrogen (someone who has gone through menopause either naturally or after surgery to remove the ovaries).

 Which hormonal therapy is best for each woman depends on several factors, including:

-After having ovarian ablation, women are usually prescribed aromatase inhibitors.
+After having ovarian ablation, people are usually prescribed aromatase inhibitors.
 A few younger women we spoke with had had their ovaries removed.

 He [doctor] said my treatments would be radiotherapy and I’d be put onto tamoxifen for five years.
 But that’s all he could really tell me, oh but the oncologist really explained more to be about how that was all going to work.
 He said, but in addition to that, as an extra precaution because of it being oestrogen positive they wanted to remove my ovaries as well.
 So straightaway I just said, “Yeah, just do whatever.”
 Now I was in a fortunate position, we don’t have children but we had already made our minds up that we weren’t having any children.
 So to lose my ovaries wasn’t a big thing, which I appreciate it would be too many people.